AlasDiablo/Tiny-Ore-NeoForge/README.md

 ## About Dio's Tiny Ore

-Dio's Tiny Ore is ore generation mod focused on adding ore in a way to enchante exploration.
+Dio's Tiny Ore is an ore generation mod focused on adding ore to enhance exploration.

 ## Getting Started

-Dio's Tiny Ore will add a variant of all vanilla ore how drop between 2 and 6 nugget (Non-vanilla nugget added by [Dio's Extended Resources](#)).
+Dio's Tiny Ore add a variant of all vanilla ore that drops between two and six nuggets (Non-vanilla nugget added by [Dio's Extended Resources](#)).

 You can find a small quantity of those in every biome between height -64 and 127.

-**To enchante exploration, we have added more ore in some biome:**
+**To enhance exploration, we increase ore generation in some biome:**

 - Tiny Coal Ore